 Thankfully, the waiter told us the secret: get there right at opening.
 On the weekends, they opened at 9 a.m.
 We were only there for breakfast on a Saturday and Sunday, so we decided to go for Sunday brunch.
 We arrived a few minutes before they opened and were seated right near 9 a.m. without a wait.

-EATING IN THE COPPA CLUB IGLOOS AT TOWER BRIDGE
+COPPA CLUB TOWER BRIDGE IGLOOS REVIEW

 The walk in igloo is the one furthest from Tower Bridge, but you still have a good view of it from inside.
 We had the igloo to ourselves for about 15 – 20 minutes before a mother and daughter joined us.
 We only stayed in the igloo for about 30 – 45 minutes, and another couple joined right before we left.